microsoft/ccf-app-samples/deploy/README.md

 ## Deploying a CCF application to Azure Managed CCF

 Deploying a CCF application to Azure Managed CCF is very similar to deploying a CCF application to a local CCF instance.
 You can deploy any of the samples in this repository to Azure Managed CCF.
-The following commands will execute the same commands that are run in our Continuous Deplyment.
+The following commands will execute the same commands that are run in our Continuous Deployment.

 !!!
 Note
     The following commands assume you have created some pem files.